MicrosoftLearning/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_08_EnableAzureADMultiFactorAuthentication.md

 Next let's examine how to set up Conditional Access policy rules that would enforce MFA for guest users accessing specific apps on your network.

 1. Switch back to the Azure portal and select **Azure Active Directory** > **Security** > **Conditional access**.
+# RobertS --> need to replace the ">" with a then or equivalent for screen readers.

 2. On the menu, click **+ New policy**.
 From the drop down select **Create new policy**.